LearnSphere/WorkflowComponents/GamingDetector/README.md

 [Tigris](https://pslcdatashop.web.cmu.edu/LearnSphereLogin) is a workflow authoring tool which is part of the community software infrastructure being built for the LearnSphere project.
 The platform provides a way to create custom analyses and interact with new as well as existing data formats and repositories.

+# Gaming Detector

+This is a python implementation of a gaming the system detector on datashop format transaction data.
+The detector is a direct implementation taken from Paquette et al, 2014.
+The code implements a feature engineered version of gaming that was developed cognitive task analysis of experts who labeled  student behaviors on an Algebra 1 CogTutor.

+## I. Dependencies
+1. Python 3.6
+2. python virtualenv

+## Build instructions
+Before executing the component, the local runtime environment must be configured. the install_component.sh script handles the local setup, assuming dependencies have already been installed.
+This script is automatically called when running 'ant dist' to build the component.
+It installs a python virtualenv within the componenet directory, install python dependencies specified within requirements.txt, and generates build.properties to point to the python binary within the newly created virtualenv.

+To register teh component, the gen_add_component.sh script is provided for convenience to create a new sql entry for the component.

+## Testing

+You can test the component using 'ant runComponent'.
+The script, run_component.sh, is simply a wrapper around the options that ant runComponent would normally pass when calling the script.
+This file if for rapid testing and iteration of input paramters.

+The component is configured to analyze a publicly available dataset from Datashop using default parameters.

+## Files

+program/main.py implments the bulk of the logic that loads the data, annotates it, and returns a label for each transaction for each of 14 patterns as well as the union of all patterns for a generic gaming label. program/cmd_parser.py implmenters helpers to parse inputs when main.py is called as a script

 # Appendix A. Technical Details
 ## I. Dependencies